“Is it OK to be Christian and transgender?” and “What’s it like to be a transgender Christian?” are questions I get asked from time to time.

 There is ample evidence that people who don’t conform to gender norms are not only accepted but celebrated throughout the Scriptures. (click to tweet that!)

 There is also a lot of room to read trans* experiences into Scripture.
-You can see the work I’ve done with this by reading my trans* Passion narrative.
+You can see the work I’ve done with this by reading my trans* Passion narrative, available as individual articles here and as an expanded book and companion journal here.

 Photo Credit: mon of the loin